 4. The baking method – broken down

-First things first, you want to either spray the tray with a light coating of oil, or use heavy duty foil so the fries don’t stick.
+First things first, you want to either spray the tray with a light coating of oil, or use a good quality heavy duty foil or parchment paper so the fries don’t stick.

 Secondly you want to make sure you don’t overcrowd the fries.
 As the fries cook they will release steam, if they are crowded together they are going to consequently steam instead of roast.
 These sweet potato fries are divas, give them space.
 Use two trays if you need to.

 You want to cook them on a high heat, so as I mentioned earlier you’re looking at 430F/220C.
 Ironically you don’t want to bake these fries, you want to roast the heck out of them.
 Cooking on a low heat will bake them, leaving them soft and soggy.
 Because the fries are quite thin it’s not going to take long at all for the inside to cook, so a short(ish) sharp stint of high heat will focus on getting the outside crispy.

 How long to bake sweet potato fries?